-The Companies (Guernsey) Law, 2008 requires the Directors to prepare financial statements for each financial year.
-Under that law the directors are required to prepare the Group financial statements in accordance with international accounting standards in conformity with the requirements of the Companies (Guernsey) Law, 2008.
-The financial statements also comply with International Financial Reporting Standards (IFRSs) as issued by the IASB.
+The Companies Act 2006 requires the Directors to prepare financial statements for each financial year.
+Under that law the directors are required to prepare the Group financial statements in accordance with international accounting standards in accordance with International Financial Reporting Standards (IFRSs) as issued by the IASB.
 The Directors have also chosen to prepare the Parent Company financial statements in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework.
 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.